Support for Postpartum Depression

 If you have any of the signs of postpartum blues or depression, it is very important that you get help.
 Call to make an appointment right away at 888-584-7888.

-Loyola’s Postpartum Depression Group meets at 10 am every first and third Wednesday at the Loyola Center for Health at Oakbrook Terrace, 1S224 Summit Ave.
+Loyola’s Postpartum Depression Group meets at 10 am every first and third Wednesday at the Loyola Medicine Oakbrook Terrace, 1S224 Summit Ave.
 The session is led by a certified registered nurse with a master’s in nursing and special training in perinatal mood disorders.
 If you are interested in attending this group, please call 708-216-4300.

 Loyola Medicine screens women during pregnancy and after delivery to identify women in need.
 Mental health services, such as medication management and individual therapy by licensed social workers and counselors, are provided by our compassionate team.
 In addition, couples counseling is available.